-U-Smart is house to the Cyber-physical Power System Resilience (CPSR) testbed, which is used to implement, test and verify cyber and physical resilience solutions for power systems in the lab environment.
-The CPSR testbed offers a platform for real-time simulation of power systems in concert with real-world monitoring, control, and protection devices.
-The CPSR testbed comprises a digital real-time power system simulator, power system protection, control, and automation devices, software-defined networking, and anomaly detection systems.
+U-Smart is house to the Cyber-Physical System Resilience (CPSR) testbed, which is used to implement, test and verify cyber and physical resilience solutions for cyber-physical systems in the lab environment.
+The CPSR testbed offers a platform for real-time simulation of cyber-physical systems in concert with real-world monitoring, control, and protection devices.
+The CPSR testbed comprises a digital real-time power system simulator, cyber-physical system protection, control, and automation devices, software-defined networking, and anomaly detection systems.
 The architecture and implementation of the testbed are shown Figures 1 and 2.
 Together, these components provide a user-defined and flexible testbed platform for the development, testing, and validation of power systems operation architecture and solutions.
 Please read more about the testbed here, and contact Dr. Masood Parvania (email@example.com) to learn about gaining access to the CPSR testbed.

 Controllers and protection relays interface with the DRTS for controlling components, such as inverters, and take protection action as needed.
 The CPSR testbed deploys commercially available inverters and protective relays and automation controller to protect and coordinate the operation of a simulated power system.
 The integration of protection devices and controllers in the CPSR testbed enables performance testing of the devices in a simulated power system environment, while creating real-world communication packets and data flow.
 The CPSR testbed uses the SEL-751 Feeder Protection Relays to control circuit breakers and reclosers.
 The SEL-751 relay utilizes various protocols (e.g., Modbus and DNP3) in order to communicate with the real-time automation controller.